nla-group/fABBA/README.md

 ![reconstruction](https://github.com/umtsd/C_temp_img/raw/main/fABBAdemo/inverse_img.png)

-## Experiment
+## Experiments

-The folder named "experiments" contains all code required to reproduce the experiments in the manuscript "An efficient aggregation method for the symbolic representation of temporal data".
+The folder "experiments" contains all code required to reproduce the experiments in the manuscript "An efficient aggregation method for the symbolic representation of temporal data".

-#### Overview and dependencies

-The "experiments" folder is self-contained, covering all scripts to reproduce the experimental data except UCRArchive2018 datasets in the paper.

-The UCRArchive2018 datasets can be downloaded from [UCR Time Series Classification Archive](https://www.cs.ucr.edu/~eamonn/time_series_data_2018/).
+Some of the experiments also require the UCRArchive2018 datasets which can be downloaded from [UCR Time Series Classification Archive](https://www.cs.ucr.edu/~eamonn/time_series_data_2018/).

 There are a number of dependencies listed below.
 Most of these modules, except perhaps the final ones, are part of any standard Python installation.
 We list them for completeness: